 Don’t charge your phone under your pillow

 They say the first thing we all do in the morning is check our phone.
 We don’t turn to the person next to us and greet them ‘good morning’, nor do we take a moment to lie in bed and contemplate the day ahead.
 Brits are known for charging their phone under their bed or pillow – with easy access to check at all times of the night.
-So let’s change this bad habit – put do not disturb on your phone to resist the temptation to check WhatsApp, or the daily news alerts.
+So, let’s change this bad habit – put do not disturb on your phone to resist the temptation to check WhatsApp, or the daily news alerts.
 Perhaps even put your phone on the other side of the room charging.

 Your phone is not the only alarm clock to have

-Okay so your phone is now on the other side of the room, and you realise you need to set an alarm.
+Okay so your phone is now on the other side of the room, and you realize you need to set an alarm.
 What do you do?
 Take it back to the ‘old fashioned days’, where radio alarm clocks were the biggest hit for UK workers.
 You don’t need to rely on your phone, so take it back to basics and invest in a radio alarm clock.
 Not only will it mean you don’t wake up to a bright screen every day, which can harm your eyes, the alarm clock will wake you up slowly.
-You can even customise it to wake up with the radio and not a mundane morning alarm.
+You can even customize it to wake up with the radio and not a mundane morning alarm.

 When you go on holiday, it’s time to disappear

 Employees who are round-the-clock workers, find it hard to switch off when they go on holiday.
 And though you may work for a company that doesn’t expect you to check your emails, reply or send documents here and there when abroad, it’s easily tempting to, so you’re up to date with what’s happening back at the office when you return.
 This is the worst thing you could do.
 TURN OFF.
 If you have a company phone, don’t take it with you.
 Annual leave is there for a reason, and you shouldn’t be expected to work.
 If you simply have your emails accessible on your personal phone, delete them for the duration of your holiday.

 Do you need wifi?